Picrite basalt

 In addition to extrusive occurrences, it also occurs in minor intrusions.

 Oceanite

 Oceanite is a variety of picritic basalt characterized by its large amounts of olivine phenocrysts and lesser amounts of augite and by having a groundmass of olivine, plagioclase and augite.
-The term was coined by Antoine Lacroix in 1923 for rare basalts with more than 50% olivine.
+The term was coined by Antoine François Alfred Lacroix in 1923 for rare basalts with more than 50% olivine.

 Common uses

 Olivine basalt is commonly used by foundries, boilermakers and boiler users to protect the area around a burner tip or to protect a floor from molten metal and other slag.
 Its use in this fashion is appropriate since olivine is a highly refractory, high-melting-temperature mineral.